open-mmlab/mmdetection3d/docs/datasets/kitti_det.md

 ## Testing and make a submission

-An example to test PointPillars on KITTI with 8 GPUs and generate a submission to the leaderboard is as follows
+An example to test PointPillars on KITTI with 8 GPUs and generate a submission to the leaderboard is as follows:

 ```shell
 mkdir -p results/kitti-3class